Want to serve a pitmaster-worthy brisket but need some industry secrets?

 What Do We Mean by Wrapping?

-Wrapping or covering the piece of meat will stop it from stalling.
+Wrapping or covering the piece of meat will help to move thought the stall in internal temperature quicker.

 It also helps retain extra moisture and protect it from the heat source.